fpgaprince/rtd/docs/source/combinatorial.rst

 ************************************************
 or combinational.

-Basically combinatorial circuits are not clocked and have no memory capability.
+Combinatorial circuits are not clocked and have no memory capability.
+The depend only on the present input.

 Basics